-In her adult books you can hear Joan’s introspective voice quite clearly, she put a good deal of herself into some of her heroines, as for example the heroine of The Ribs of Death.
-Aulis, or Tuesday as she is also known, is described by one reviewer as ‘a feckless sophisticated, cheerful, courageous little tramp of a girl’ but she is also the victim of a major case of writer’s block, having had an unprecedented success with a risque experimental novel she wrote at the age of seventeen and been unable to produce anything since that her publishers would even consider.
-Not only does she regret that now there is the expectation that she will happily continue with more in the same vein, but she is forced to deal with the snide comments of people who assume that tossing off a novel is something any fool can do in their spare time – and in this case it is the ice cold – or in Tuesday’s mind cool as aspic – Doctor Eleanor who needles her mercilessly on one of their first meetings:
+In her adult books you can sometimes hear Joan’s personal voice quite clearly, she put a good deal of herself into some of her heroines, as for example the heroine of The Ribs of Death.
+Aulis, or Tuesday as she is also known, who is described by one reviewer as ‘a feckless sophisticated, cheerful, courageous little tramp of a girl’ but she is also the victim of a major case of writer’s block, having had extraordinary beginner’s luck with a risqué experimental novel she wrote at the age of seventeen and been unable to produce anything since that her publishers would even consider.
+Not only is she oppressed by her publisher’s expectation that she will obligingly produce half a dozen more in the same vein, but she is also forced to deal with the snide comments of people who assume that tossing off a novel is something any fool can do in their spare time – and in this case it is the ice cold – or in Tuesday’s mind ‘cool as aspic’ – Doctor Eleanor who needles her mercilessly on one of their first meetings:

 This is clearly drawn from her own experience, but despite the cold fear it expresses, Joan Aiken was also familiar enough with her craft to have learned how to avoid coming to a total standstill in her writing, by having more than one string to her bow, and as the list up above suggests, she always managed to keep several projects in hand in case one of them stalled.

 Having, like her heroine. also been published at the early age of seventeen, and managed for most of her life to earn a living from her work, she had obviously learned how to strike a balance between the dreaded ‘to do’ list and the project that was really close to her heart – writing The BOOK!